codess-aus/PL-900/PowerApps.md

 required to create compnonents are the same as for creating apps.

 **Component libraries** contain custom controls that can be reused across apps.
 Component libraries can be shared with other app makers.
 If a compnonent in a library is updated, the other app makers who are using the library are notified that there is an update available for the component.

+Power Apps Component Framework **(PCF) code component** are created by developers using Typescript and HTML.
+PCF controls are visual, re-usable compnonents that can be used in canvas and model-driven apps.

+**Text component** to display a simple message.
+This component displays a text message on your website.
+You can configure the text color, size and alignment.

+**Breadcrumb component** to allow users to establish where they are in the webpage hierarchy.
+This component uses the page navigation hierarchy to display the parent pages of the webpage.
+Users can navigate through the website using these breadcrumbs.

+**List component** to enumerate records in the Leads table.
+This component can render a list of rows stored in the Leads table without the need to write code.
+You can configure actions to interact with these rows, like adding a new row, viewing or editing details and deleting a row.

+**Form component** to receive user input and persist it in the Leads table.
+This component can render model-driven forms designed in the Dataverse table.
+You can configure the form component to insert new rows in the table, edit a row or a read-only form.

+**IFrame component** You can use this component to display an external website URL inside your webpage.

 **Custom connectors** are used to connect to data sources where there is no pre-built connector.
 Custom connectors have no impact on the look and feel of the app.